 Camping near Fruita

 Like its eastern neighbor Grand Junction, Fruita is another western slope town known for its epic mountain biking and a gateway to the Colorado National Monument.
-A larger town of more than 13,000 people, Fruita will have everything you need for your camping weekend, be it a microbrewery, supermarket, or museums.
+A larger town of more than 13,000 people, Fruita will have everything you need for your camping weekend, be it a microbrewery, supermarket, or museum.

 The walkable downtown is colorful, full of art sculptures and various locally owned businesses.
 Just west of Fruita is Loma and west of that is Mack.
 Any further west and you’ll hit Utah.